Little Lulu: Television adaptations

-Little Lulu was adapted for the Japanese TV series Ritoru Ruru to Chitchai Nakama (Little Lulu and Her Little Friends), was directed by Seitaro Kodama, produced by the Japanese studio Nippon Animation and written by Niisan Takahashi. the TV series was issued in Japan by ABC and NET.
-Lulu was interpreted by Eiko Masuyama in the first 3 episodes and Minori Matsushima for the remainder, Keiko Yamamoto interpreted to Tubby Tompkins, Alvin was performed by Sachiko Chichimatsu and Annie and Iggy Inch were performed by Junko Hori and Yoneko Matsukane respectively.
+Little Lulu was adapted for the Japanese anime TV series Little Lulu to Chitchai Nakama (English: Little Lulu and Her Little Friends), was directed by Seitaro Kodama, produced by the Japanese studio Nippon Animation and written by Niisan Takahashi. the TV series was issued in Japan by ABC and NET.
+Lulu was interpreted by Eiko Masuyama in the first three episodes and Minori Matsushima for the remainder, Keiko Yamamoto interpreted to Tubby Tompkins, Alvin was voiced by Sachiko Chichimatsu and Annie and Iggy Inch were voiced by Junko Hori and Yoneko Matsukane respectively.
 The music was composed by Nobuyoshi Koshibe, The main theme in the original language was composed by and the end theme "Watashi wa Lulu" (I am Lulu) was composed only by Mitsuko Horie.
-An English-dubbed version of the anime was made for the American market by ZIV International in 1978, this same company distributed globally the TV series, the show lasted from 1976 to 1977 with 26 episodes in total.
+An English-dubbed version of the anime was made for the American market by ZIV International in 1978, and this same company distributed globally the TV series; the show lasted from 1976 to 1977 with 26 episodes in total.

-In 1995, Little Lulu was adapted for The Little Lulu Show, an HBO animated series with the voices of Tracey Ullman (Season 1) and Jane Woods (Seasons 2–3) as Lulu Moppet.
-The series was produced by the America's CINAR (now WildBrain) after Marge's death in 1993.
-The series ended in 1998, but continued to air on Family Channel and as formerly seen on Teletoon Retro in the United States.
+In 1995, Little Lulu was adapted for The Little Lulu Show, an HBO animated TV series with the voices of Tracey Ullman (season 1) and Jane Woods (seasons 2–3) as Lulu Moppet.
+The series was produced by Canada-based CINAR (now WildBrain) after Marge's death two years earlier.
+The series ended in 1999, but continued to air on Family Channel (until 2003) and now-defunct Teletoon Retro in Canada.

 Manga-style Brazilian comic

-In 2009 Luluzinha Teen e sua Turma (English: Teen Little Lulu and her Gang), a Brazilian comic book series depicting Lulu and her friends as teenagers, was launched.
-The book was created in an attempt to rival Monica Adventures, another comic book which also adapts a popular franchise (in this case, Brazilian Monica's Gang) by using a manga style and presenting its original characters now as teenagers.
+In 2009, Luluzinha Teen e sua Turma (English: Teen Little Lulu and her Gang), a Brazilian comic book series depicting Lulu and her friends as teenagers, was launched.
+The book was created in an attempt to rival Monica's Adventures, another comic book which also adapts a popular franchise (in this case, Brazilian Monica's Gang) by using a manga style and presenting its original characters were now as teenagers.

 Lulu and Tubby have their first kiss in #50, a commemorative edition.

 Luluzinha Teen e sua Turma became very popular in its introduction, being one of the best-selling comics in Brazil for a while, second only to its "rival".
-Nevertheless, unlike Monica Adventures (which is still being published), Little Lulu's teen spin-off was canceled in 2015, after 65 issues.
+Nevertheless, unlike Monica's Adventures (which remains being published), Little Lulu's teen-aimed spin-off was canceled in 2015, after 65 issues.

 Later days

-Lulu fans hold an annual gathering at the San Diego Comic Con in which they perform a play adapted from a classic Lulu story.
+Lulu fans hold an annual gathering at San Diego Comic-Con in which they perform a play adapted from a classic Lulu story.

 Reprints

 The Little Lulu Library

-Published by Another Rainbow Publishing, were a series of six-book box sets released from 1985 to 1992.
+Published by Another Rainbow Publishing, were a series of six-book boxsets released from 1985 to 1992.
 They were published in reverse order, with Set VI being released first, then counting down to Set I. Each of the six sets contains three volumes, each with about six comics.
-The comics are printed in black and white; however, the covers are printed in full color.
+The comics are printed in B&W; however, the covers are printed in full color.
 The books are about 9" by 12", with the pages being larger than the original comic book pages.